brunokoga/Montevideo/bestiary3_dir/oni.md

 While void yai typically content themselves with ruling nations, voidlords arrive with a greater mission—to control entire worlds and bring all that dwell upon these worlds to their knees.
 Voidlords are always void yai with additional racial Hit Dice or class levels—levels of fighter, monk, and rogue are favorite choices for voidlords.
 These powerful outsiders generally eschew spellcasting classes under the opinion that might and the oni's inborn supernatural abilities are a greater path to conquest than mortal magic.
 In addition to having the typical void yai abilities, each voidlord possesses an additional number of powers keyed to that voidlord's particular area of focus.
 Two sample voidlord foci are listed below, but these represent only a tiny fraction of the total possible.

 **Martial Arts** : A voidlord of martial arts always attacks with unarmed strikes—it is treated as a 20th-level monk with the flurry of blows ability for the purposes of determining its damage and number of attacks per round with its unarmed strikes.
-This voidlord gains Stunning Fist as a bonus feat, and gains the use of the following spell-like abilities three times per day: _ [forceful hand](spells/forcefulHand#_forceful-hand)_, _ [grasping hand](spells/graspingHand#_grasping-hand)_, and _ [greater shout](spells/shout#_shout-greater)_.
+This voidlord gains Stunning Fist as a bonus feat, and gains the use of the following spell-like abilities three times per day: _ [forceful hand](spell_dir/forcefulHand#_forceful-hand_, _ [grasping hand](spell_dir/graspingHand#_grasping-hand_, and _ [greater shout](spell_dir/shout#_shout-greater_.

 **Swordplay** : A voidlord of sword fighting always carries a sword of some sort—typically a katana.
-These voidlords gain the ability to use the following spell-like abilities three times per day: _ [blade barrier](spells/bladeBarrier#_blade-barrier)_, _ [keen edge](spells/keenEdge#_keen-edge)_, and _ [mage's sword](spells/mageSSword#_mage-s-sword)_.
+These voidlords gain the ability to use the following spell-like abilities three times per day: _ [blade barrier](spell_dir/bladeBarrier#_blade-barrier_, _ [keen edge](spell_dir/keenEdge#_keen-edge_, and _ [mage's sword](spell_dir/mageSSword#_mage-s-sword)_.
 They are automatically proficient in the use of swords, and any sword they wield is treated as a _+5 weapon_, in addition to any other magical qualities the weapon might have.
-A voidlord of swordplay can also permanently transform any magic weapon (save for artifacts) into a sword of any size or type by touch.
+A voidlord of swordplay can also permanently transform any magic weapon (save for artifacts into a sword of any size or type by touch.

 # Oni, Water Yai